sonertari/TestProxy/README.md

 TestProxy is designed to be used for testing any program which runs in between a client and a server, such as proxy servers.

-Proxy servers accept connections from a client on the one side and forwards the packets between that client and a server on the other side.
+Proxy servers accept connections from a client on the one side and forward the packets between that client and a server on the other side.
 So, TestProxy acts as both the client and the server to simulate this environment.
-It starts a manager thread for the tests, and in turn the manager thread starts a client and a server thread.
-The manager sends commands to the client and the server to execute the tests it is started for.
+It starts a manager thread for the tests, and in turn the manager thread starts a client and a server thread for each test.
+The manager sends commands to the clients and the servers to execute the tests it is started for.

-TestProxy tests are composed of a command and a payload.
+TestProxy test steps are composed of a command with a payload.
 For example, a test can instruct a client to send an HTTP request to the proxy under test using the `send` command with a payload such as `GET / HTTP/1.1\r\nHost: example.com\r\n\r\n`.
-And the same test can instruct the corresponding server to receive this HTTP request from the proxy using the `recv` command with the same payload `GET / HTTP/1.1\r\nHost: example.com\r\n\r\n`, assuming the proxy is not expected to modify the payload.
+And the next state of the same test can instruct the corresponding server to receive this HTTP request from the proxy using the `recv` command with the same payload `GET / HTTP/1.1\r\nHost: example.com\r\n\r\n`, assuming the proxy is not expected to modify the payload.
 These send and receive steps of the tests are called `states`, and are executed in the order they are numbered, as below.

 ```
 "states": {